A 2024 festive guide to Christmas markets in Belgium and beyond

 Ghent

 Ghent's equally enchanting squares and medieval architecture also make it a wonderful place to get into the holiday spirit.
-The market will extend from Sint-Baafsplein to Sint-Veerleplein and has over 150 wooden huts with everything from cured meats and waffles to Belgian beer and trinkets.
+The city's market extends from Sint-Baafsplein, along the Botermarkt and Klein Turkije, to the end of the Korenmarkt this year.
+There are over 150 wooden huts with everything from cured meats and waffles to Belgian beer and trinkets.

 Credit: Stad Gent - Dienst Toerisme

 The historic centre turned winter wonderland is also equipped with a huge ferris wheel and an ice skating rink.
-Parents can soak up the atmosphere at the Moose Bar while children are kept occupied with various rides, including a vintage merry-go-round.
+Parents can soak up the atmosphere at the bars while children are kept occupied with various rides, including a vintage merry-go-round.

 Hasselt

 Hasselt's Christmas market at the Kolonel Dusartplein forms part of the larger Winterland Festival.
-Limburg's capital city offers a wide range of activities including ice skating, a giant slide, a Christmas train, Santa's House (a replica of Santa's home in Rovaniemi, Finland) and Ghost House.
+Limburg's capital city offers a wide range of activities including a 1,000 m2 indoor skating rink, Christmas train, a ferris wheel, a giant slide, a Christmas train, Santa's House (a replica of Santa's home in Rovaniemi, Finland) and Ghost House.

 Credit: Winterland

-Wander past Winterland's 100 or so international vendors selling artisan trinkets and crafts, while snacking on Spanish churros, German Bratwurst, Finnish Flammlachs, Swiss Raclette, Liège waffles and Belgian fries.
-Stop for a drink at the charming Grand Café chalet and adjoining Aspen Lounge, where you can party until the early hours on New Year's Eve.
+Wander past the international vendors selling artisan trinkets and crafts.
+Snack on Spanish churros, German Bratwurst, Finnish Flammlachs, Swiss Raclette, Liège waffles, Belgian fries and Italian food at the new Bruno Foodcorner.
+Have a drink at the Grand Café chalet and adjoining Aspen Lounge, where you can party until the early hours on New Year's Eve.

 Further afield

 If you have exhausted all the Christmas markets in Belgium, why not hop across the border to Belgium's neighbouring, world-renowned festive villages?
-We recommend Aachen and Cologne (Germany) and Lille (France), but the bustling capitals of Paris and London are also just a train/bus ride away.
+We recommend Aachen and Cologne (Germany) and Lille (France), but the bustling capitals of Paris and London are also just a train or bus ride away.

 Aachen